spf13/spf13-vim/README.md

 The last two aliases are helpful if you're used to editing files from the command line using `vi(m)`.

-# Getting to know Prelude
+## Getting to know Prelude

 Certainly the best way to understand how Prelude enhances the default Emacs experience is to peruse Prelude's source code (which is obviously written in Emacs Lisp).
-If you're intimidated by the source
-- do not despair.
+Understanding the code is not necessary of course.
 Prelude includes a `prelude-mode` minor Emacs mode which collects some of the additional functionality added by Prelude.
 It also adds an additional keymap that binds many of those extensions to keybindings.

-## Automatic package installation
+### Automatic package installation

 The default Prelude installation comes with a bare minimum of functionality.
 It will however install add-ons for various programming